advanderveer/27067dd17/onl/README.md

 # 5. Out Of Order Sync V1
 - [x] Both Mem and TCP broadcast implementations should allow writing back blocks to a peer when a sync message is received
-- [ ] When testing the engine it should assert that when connection between two peers was broken for a few rounds, after reconnecting the should be able to sync up and reach consensus again.
+- [x] When testing the engine it should assert that when connection between two peers was broken for a few rounds, after reconnecting the should be able to sync up and reach consensus again.

-- [ ] Engine minting should find the deposit block for its identity itself, not by hardcoding the genesis

 # 6. Failure Mode Testing V1
 - [ ] When the network splits exactly in half both sides shouldn't be able to